zuzanapiarova/IU-mobile-app/README.md

 ##### Use the Expo App

-1. Download the Expo GO application into the device
+1. Download the Expo GO application on a mobile device (iOS/Android)

-2. Ensure the mobile device is connected to teh same LAN as the computer on which the backend runs
+2. Ensure the mobile device is connected to the same LAN as the computer on which the backend runs

 3. Run `npm start`